texfaq/texfaq.github.io/FAQ-instprinterfont.md

-The archive `lw35nfss.zip` is laid out according to the TDS, so in principle, installation consists simply of ''unzipping'' the file at the root of a `texmf` tree.
+The archive `lw35nfss.zip` is laid out according to the TDS, so in principle, installation consists simply of "unzipping" the file at the root of a `texmf` tree.

 Documentation of the [`psnfss`](https://ctan.org/pkg/psnfss) bundle is provided in `psnfss2e.pdf` in the distribution.